Landmarks gives owner a year to sell or tie property to Petinary expansion

 Gateway tree just after installation was completed.
 Courtesy: Facebook

-The long awaited Williamson Gateway Tree, created by metal artist Erica Koivunen with assistance from her husband welder and blacksmith Aaron, began to take shape on the median of the 600 block of Williamson this morning (August 3).
+The long awaited Williamson Gateway Tree, created by metal artist Erica Koivunen with assistance from her husband welder and blacksmith Aaron Howard, began to take shape on the median of the 600 block of Williamson this morning (August 3).

 The $60,000 tree is one of several signature art projects forwarded by the MNA Arts & Culture Committee with support from several benefactors including the Madison Arts Commission.